 - Ceramic bearings isolate the unit from electrical discharge.

-This prevents the any damage to the bearing race during EDM.
+This prevents any damage to the bearing race during EDM.
 The ceramic bearings also allow for a heavy preload, maintaining high precision with heavier work holding fixtures and work pieces installed on the spindle face.

 - The digital readout allows setting of the indexes while the unit is installed in the machine and squared to the machine travel.